sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-setup-imageinstall-dataimage-installfrom-path.md

 ```

 > [!Important]
-> If using `%configsetroot%`, you also need to set the value of the Unattend setting [Microsoft-Windows-Setup-UseConfigurationSet](microsoft-windows-setup-useconfigurationset.md) to `true`.
+> If using `%configsetroot%`, you must also set the value of the Unattend setting [Microsoft-Windows-Setup-UseConfigurationSet](microsoft-windows-setup-useconfigurationset.md) to `true`.

 ## Related topics